In international cooperation, the work of NCEA consists of the following activities:

 The Knowledge and Learning Platform (KLP) facilitates sharing of information and knowledge of EA practice, gained by our staff or colleagues in the field.
 To this purpose, we developed several products and services, such as:

-- a country profile database with EIA and SEA regulatory framework per countries (especially developing countries);
+- a country profile database with ESIA and SEA regulatory framework per countries (especially developing countries);

 - key sheets containing EA information and related themes as well as information about our work;